that impact Therapy

 I see the world through a neurodiverse lens

-I am a neurodivergent individual who is autistic.
-I believe neurodivergence is a strength (you can read more about that here) that enhances an individual's life.
-While neurodivergence may present some challenges (such as sensory overwhelm), it does not mean there is anything wrong or broken about us.
+I am a neurodivergent individual who is autistic and ADHD.
+I believe neurodivergence is a strengththat enhances an individual's life.
+While neurodivergence may present some challenges, it does not mean there is anything wrong or broken about us.
 You can read more in my essay, "I Stopped Seeing Myself as Broken When I Learned I'm Autistic."

 I am a safe space for queer folx

 I accept folx however they choose to define (or not!) and express their sexuality and gender.
-I also identify as queer, and I embrace people showing up as they are.
-When I say I work with women, that automatically includes trans women, folx who were raised as women, and cis women.
+I embrace people showing up as they are.

 I provide anti-oppressive, feminist, social justice therapy